Non-Semisimple TQFT's and BPS $q$-Series: The relation between and

 \subsection{Generalization to the spin case}

-In this section we briefly mention the relation between $\hat{Z}$ and the spin version of the $\N_r$ invariant for $r=0\mod 4$ which was defined in \cite{blanchet2014non}.
+In this section, we briefly mention the relation between $\hat{Z}$ and the spin version of the $\N_r$ invariant for $r=0\bmod 4$ which was defined in~\cite{blanchet2014non}.
 We will omit any details and intermediate calculations, as they are analogous to the non-spin case.
 The spin version of the invariant depends on the choice of $\C/2\Z$-spin structure, which can be understood as a homotopy class of lifts

-where $\Spin(3,\C/2\Z)$ is an extension of $SO(3)$ by $\C/2\Z$ equipped with discrete topology:
+where $\Spin(3,\C/2\Z)$ is an extension of $\operatorname{SO}(3)$ by $\C/2\Z$ equipped with discrete topology:

-the vertical map in (\ref{spincmod2z-structure}) corresponds to the projection, and the horizontal map is the classifying map of the bundle of orthonormal frames in the tangent bundle. which are non-canonically parametrized by $H^1(M;\C/2\Z)$.
+the vertical map in~\eqref{spincmod2z-structure} corresponds to the projection, and the horizontal map is the classifying map of the bundle of orthonormal frames in the tangent bundle, which are non-canonically parametrized by $H^1(M;\C/2\Z)$.
 To formulate the relation, it will be useful to consider the canonical map

 similar to the map $\sigma$.
 It is induced by the $\Z_2$ quotient map of the product $\Spin(3)\times(\C/2\Z)_\text{discrete}$, taking into account that $B(\C/2\Z)_\text{discrete}=K(\C/2\Z,1)$.
-Then, for general $b_1$ the relation for $r=0\mod 4$ reads
+Then, for general $b_1$ the relation for $r=0\bmod 4$ reads

-where $\mu(M,s)$ is the Rokhlin invariant, for which we used the surgery formula (\ref{Rokhlin-mod4}).
+where $\mu(M,s)$ is the Rokhlin invariant, for which we used the surgery formula~\eqref{Rokhlin-mod4}.
 Note that modulo two it is actually independent of spin structure $s$.
-For rational homology spheres the relation simplifies to
+For rational homology spheres, the relation simplifies to

-\section{\texorpdfstring{$\hat{Z}$ and $\N_r$}{CGP and GPPV invariants} as decorated TQFTs}
+\section{\texorpdfstring{$\boldsymbol{\hat{Z}}$ and $\boldsymbol{\N_r}$}{CGP and GPPV invariants} as decorated TQFTs}

 Both $\hat{Z}$ and $\N_r$ are examples of topological invariants that, on the one hand, behave well under cutting and gluing (admit surgery formulae) and, on the other hand, depend on additional data (decoration).
-In this section we describe how this additional data behaves under cutting and gluing as well as its transformation under the operation of taking the limit $q \to e^{2\pi i / r}$ that relates $\hat{Z}$ and $\N_r$ invariants.
+In this section, which is of more speculative nature, we describe how this additional data should behave under cutting and gluing as well as its transformation under the operation of taking the limit $q \to {\rm e}^{2\pi {\rm i} / r}$ that conjecturally relates $\hat{Z}$ and $\N_r$ invariants.